cqframework/cql-language-server/README.md

 mvn package
 ```

-The language server itself is designed to be used by IDE plugins, such as the [CQL Support for Atom](https://atom.io/packages/language-cql) package.
+The language server itself is designed to be used by IDE plugins, such as the [CQL Support for VS Code]([https://atom.io/packages/language-cql](https://marketplace.visualstudio.com/items?itemName=cqframework.cql)) package.

 ## Getting Help